LironHaim15/anomalies_detection_web_app/README.md

 The project uses the design pattern of MVC.
 Our code files are organized in 3 folders:
-* `views` folder contains the main html `index.html` and another css folder with 2 css files (`dark.css` for dark theme and `light.css` for light theme).
+* `views` folder contains the main html `index.html`,`results.html` where the results are injected, and dedicated html files for errors.
+Also, another css folder with 2 css files (`dark.css` for dark theme and `light.css` for light theme).
-  To change between the two themes you must do it manually on `index.html` and also in `server.js` - change the `theme` variable to light or dark.
+  To change between the two themes you must do it manually on each html file in the views' folder.
 * `models` folder contains `csv_parser.js` which responsible for parsing the csv data, learn the data and detect the anomalies using the models of the algorithms in the folder `detector`.
 * `controllers` contains the `server.js` file which responsible to connect between the view and the models.